THE BEST POWER METER 2023

 A power meter built into a road bike pedal is the easiest to install and transfer between bikes.
 It is also compatible with any road crankset a cyclist might own.
-This is what makes pedal power meters like the Favero Assioma amongst the most attractive options for enthusiasts who want to use a power meter.
-This is especially the case if have more than one bike or different model cranksets on the bikes where you want to measure power.
+This makes pedal power meters like the Favero Assioma among the most attractive options for enthusiasts who want to use a power meter.
+This is especially the case if you have more than one bike or different model cranksets on the bikes where you want to measure power.

 And while there’s no significant performance or training benefit or prescription for roadies from measuring and analyzing independent left and right power sensor data, power meter pedals are equipped to do so in ways that fewer crank arm power meters outside Shimano ones can and that spiders can only estimate algorithmically.

-The Assioma DUO-Shi has a wider spindle than the one it replaces in your Shimano pedals.
+The Assioma DUO-SHI has a wider spindle than the one it replaces in your Shimano pedals.
 With a width or “Q-Factor” from the outside edge of your crank to the centerline of the pedal of 65mm, it’s about 10-12mm wider on each side than most pedals or power meter pedals.
-It will give you a stance more similar to what the wider crank width on most mountain bikes already gives you.

 As with the Garmin Vector, the Rally uses a coin cell battery accessed by a battery door.
 Poor seals on the Vector models led to high-reliability issues reported both by users and dealers.
 In my testing, Garmin has solved this problem with the Rally.